fls-bioinformatics-core/galaxy-tools/pal_finder/README.markdown

 ### Changes ###

+0.0.5: allow custom mispriming library to be specified; added tool_dependencies.xml file
+       to install pal_finder and primer3 programs  and configure environment for Galaxy automatically.

 0.0.4: added more custom options for primer3_core for selecting primers on size, GC and
        melting temperature criteria.